SomeScripterInABasement/Fe2SupportedTas/README.md

 Press The Number 1 Key to turn of all modes
-Press the Number 2 key to edit tas press the number 3 key to play tas
+Press the Number 2 key to edit tas press the number 3 key to play tas press the number 0 key when your finished editing your tas

 Press the number 4 key to rewind when editing tas press the number 5 key to forward when editing tas